Fireplace & Chimney Services

 Chimney Sweep Macon Georgia

 If you don’t take proper care of your fireplace, though, that same fire can become dangerous.
-For help, call Guardian Chimney Sweep Macon Georgia.
-Whether its a routine cleaning or animal removal, we can do it all so that you and your loved ones are guaranteed many more nights spent by the fire.
+For help, call Guardian Chimney Sweep Macon Georgia today.
+Whether you need a routine cleaning or an animal removed, we can do it all so that you and your loved ones may spend many more nights by the fire.

 Give Guardian Chimney Sweep Macon Georgia a call today, and you’ll get to speak with a member of our highly trained staff who can answer any questions you have and schedule an appointment for a technician to visit your home.

-Level two when there’s a change, like a new liner, a new homeowner, a new appliance, new fuel type, a strong storm or chimney fire, or a new problem or performance issue.
+Level two: Something has changed such as a new liner, a new homeowner, a new fuel type, a strong storm that could have caused damage, a chimney fire, or a new performance issue.
 This level of the inspection may require some basic tools, and will also include a video scan of the chimney interior.
-Level two inspection and its ability to provide close-up images of damage, these inspections are oftentimes referred to as real estate, home, or insurance inspections.
+As this level of inspection provides close-up images of any damage, these inspections are oftentimes referred to as real-estate, home, or insurance inspections.

 You can count on a Guardian Chimney Sweep Macon Georgia inspection when you want to make sure your chimney and fireplace are free of damage, and other dangers.
 We’ll show you photos of any findings and explain them.

-Wouldn’t you rather know that your chimney is in good working condition and ready to be safely enjoyed this season?
+Would you like to make sure your fireplace is safe to cozy up to this season?
 We would too!
 So give us a call, before you light that first fire.
 Don’t put off your annual inspection — give Guardian Chimney Sweep Macon Georgia a call for a full system inspection.

 Macon is a city in central Georgia.
 Ocmulgee National Monument has large Native American earthen mounds from around 1000 A.D., and its museum displays artifacts spanning thousands of years.